sumaia-06/Graphics-and-Multimedia-Lab/README.md

 # Graphics-and-Multimedia-Lab
-A collection of Graphics and Multimedia Lab programs, demos, and practical work
+This repository contains the collection of my practical works ,demos and excercises on Graphics and Multimedia programs.
+All things are the based on course CSE 358 course (Computer Graphics and Multimedia).
+All credit for the course content goes to the instructor [[Audity Ghosh,Lecturer,B.Sc (Engg.) in CSE,RUET]](https://uits.edu.bd/faculty-members-of-cse/#:~:text=Audity%20Ghosh,and%20Technology%20(RUET)) and [Any Chowdhury(https://uits.edu.bd/faculty-members-of-it/#:~:text=Any%20Chowdhury,Lecturer)]